abc-rp/asset-api-docs/examples/README.md

 - The signal strength or return signal intensity measures the quality of the LiDAR return.
 Stronger signals usually indicate clearer, more reliable measurements.
 It can also reflect surface properties and environmental conditions.

-We also have two pointclouds one is a single frame that is closest to orthogonal to the UPRN, the other is a dense, orchstrated pointcloud created by merging many pointcloud frames on either side of the most orthogonal frame using the [Iterative Closes Point (ICP) registration algorithm](http://ki-www.cvl.iis.u-tokyo.ac.jp/class2013/2013w/paper/correspondingAndRegistration/03_Levoy.pdf).
+We also have two pointcloud types one is a single frame that is closest to orthogonal to the UPRN, the other is a dense, orchstrated pointcloud created by merging many pointcloud frames on either side of the most orthogonal frame using the [Iterative Closes Point (ICP) registration algorithm](http://ki-www.cvl.iis.u-tokyo.ac.jp/class2013/2013w/paper/correspondingAndRegistration/03_Levoy.pdf).

 ICP registration can also fail completely resulting in dense but unaligned pointclouds.
-A single centre frame has been provided as a failback pointcloud in the event of an unusable merged pointcloud.
+The single centre frame is provided as a failback pointcloud in the event of an unusable merged pointcloud.